melezhik/Tomty/README.md

 * `--log`

-Get log for given test, useful when running in quiet mode:
+Get log for given test run, useful when running in quiet mode:

     tomty -q
-    tomty --log test-01
+    tomty --log 03

 # See also